kumarkshitij171/NotesApp/README.md

 ## Prerequisites

-Before you begin, make sure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download them from [nodejs.org](https://nodejs.org/).
+Before you begin, please ensure you have the following prerequisites in place:

+- Node.js and npm: If you haven't already, download and install Node.js and npm from [nodejs.org](https://nodejs.org).

-MongoDB (Make sure the MongoDB server is up and running)
+- MongoDB: Make sure you have MongoDB installed and that the MongoDB server is up and running.
 ## Installation

 Follow these steps to get your project up and running: